jeremi-chabros/WATERS/README.md

 IEEE Trans Biomed Eng.
 2005;52(1):74-87. doi:10.1109/TBME.2004.839800

-Through adapting custom wavelets adaped from spike waveforms, it creates a family of templates that are scaled
+Through adapting custom wavelets adaped from spike waveforms, it creates a family of templates that are then scaled
 - horizontally in time domain
 - vertically in voltage (amplitude) domain
 Allowing for a more robust spike detection that accounts for physiological and morphological neuronal properties